S.R. 37 Martinsville 2021 Closure

 While these alternate routes will add more time to your trip, they will avoid any potential delays in and around the construction taking place on S.R.
 37 in and north of Martinsville.

-Several east-west roads will remain open throughout the closure to provide local access across S.R.
+Several east-west roads remain open throughout the closure to provide local access across S.R.
 37. Connectivity will be maintained at Mahalasville Road/Ohio Street, Grand Valley Boulevard/South Street, S.R.
 252/Hospital Drive, S.R.
 44 and Morgan Street.
 Burton Lane and Reuben Drive will remain open most of the closure.

 Motorists are encouraged to use navigation with real-time traffic as they adjust to the closure and plan alternate routes.